EU threatens fines against Poland over judiciary ruling | DW | 20.07.2021

 The European Commission also singled out Hungary as a country where judicial independence was under threat, as it published its annual report on the state of the rule of law in the bloc on Tuesday.

-"There are causes for serious concern in a number of member states, especially when it comes to the independence of judiciary,'' said Jourova.
+"There are causes for serious concern in a number of member states, especially when it comes to the independence of judiciary,'' Jourova said.

 Hungary was criticized for failing to apply anti-corruption measures.
 The report also noted that media pluralism "remains at risk" in the country.